 Can I assign Leads/Contacts to a user in my account during the import?

 Yes.
-You will want include a column in your file labeled ‘Owner’ that you will match to the Owner field in Base (located under the Common field category).
+You will want to include a column in your file labeled ‘Owner’ that you will match to the Owner field in Sell (located under the Common field category).
 Just to be clear, Owner indicates which user in your account owns a particular Lead or Contact.

 Can I undo an import?

 All files that you’ve imported to Sell will show a date and time stamp within your Import Settings, where you will also find the option to revert an import.
 Select Revert Import to remove the data that was included in this file from your account.